 HATCH North America // Montana

 Southwest Montana is consistently recognized as one of the best areas to live, work and play in America by magazines such as Outdoor Magazine, Business Week, USA Today, New York Times, and Forbes.
-The Kauffman Foundation has ranked Montana as #1 in startup activity four years running, and Montana was recently named the #1 most entrepreneurial state by CNN’s Money Magazine, while Bozeman, home to one of HATCH’s educational partners, Montana State University, thrives on its ability to blend a lifestyle rich in culture, arts and the great outdoors.
+The Kauffman Foundation has ranked Montana as #1 in startup activity four years running, and Montana was recently named the #1 most entrepreneurial state by CNN’s Money Magazine, and three years in a row by the Kaufman Foundation, while Bozeman, home to one of HATCH’s educational partners, Montana State University, thrives on its ability to blend a lifestyle rich in culture, arts and the great outdoors.
+Learn more about the start-up landscape and Montana Economic Development here.

 “HATCH is truly one of the most incredibly inspiring experiences I have ever been so lucky to see.
 Being surrounded by this mass amount of talent and passion is phenomenal expands my horizon of what’s possible.
 I cannot begin to explain how grateful I am to have been a part of this glorious experience – one that has forever changed my life for the better.”